Sedictious/cltk/docs/Word_Allignment_With_GIZA++.rst

   again agayn 0.517093

-``actual.ti.final`` is nearly identical with the only difference being that instead of words, it uses the IDs assigned in the afforementioned ``.vcb`` files.
+``actual.ti.final`` is nearly identical, the only difference being that instead of words, it uses the IDs assigned in the afforementioned ``.vcb`` files.